It shall be known as the great beard-tastrophe of 2017!

 I had an accident while trimming the other day.
 I use my beard trimmers to trim my head about once every week or so.
 With so little hair, it doesn’t make sense to have two tools for one job. hehehe Anyway, clumsy Cletus forgot to put the guard back on when moving on to the beard and sheered a good chunk of it off.
 It looked weird so I had to shave it all.

 I actually don’t think my face has been this bare in about 5 or so years.
-It’s no secret I am not a fan of big beards.1 That said, I love scruff and fuzz.
-I had a goatee and scruffy beard back before it was trendy and all the ‘man-bear’ rage.2 I routinely keep it short.
+It’s no secret I am not a fan of big beards.
+They creep me the f**k out actually That said, I love scruff and fuzz.
+I had a goatee and scruffy beard back before it was trendy and all the ‘man-bear’ rage. yawn I routinely keep it short.
 I had first opted to keep my sideburns but Shawn was insistent that they looked stupid.
 “You look stupid two little patches of hair on the sides of your face.”
 I disagreed but when you have a hubby, you learn to pick your battles. heehee

 I’ve had the goatee since I was about 25 or so.
 I think I’ve only shaved it once since then.
 I never liked my face w/o a goatee.
 As soon as I could grow one out full enough, I did.
 I’ve had it ever since.
 To me it just fills out my face better.